ORNL-Modelica/UnrealEngine-FMIPlugin/README.md

    - `git submodule init`
    - `git submodule update`
 1. Fix the symbolic links
+   - From: <br> `UnrealEngine-FMIPlugin/FMIPlugin/Plugins/FMIKit/ThirdParty/fmikit/src`
-   - From `UnrealEngine-FMIPlugin/FMIPlugin/Plugins/FMIKit/ThirdParty/fmikit/src` copy the files `FMU.cpp`, `FMU1.cpp`, and `FMU2.cpp` and replace the same names files in `UnrealEngine-FMIPlugin/FMIPlugin/Plugins/FMIKit/Source/FMIKit/ThirdParty/fmikit/src`
+       - Copy the files `FMU.cpp`, `FMU1.cpp`, and `FMU2.cpp`
+   - To: <br> `UnrealEngine-FMIPlugin/FMIPlugin/Plugins/FMIKit/Source/FMIKit/ThirdParty/fmikit/src`
+       - Replace the files in which have the same names
 1. Launch the `FMIPlugin.uproject` rebuilding the project when prompted.
 1. Have fun!